Frame the origin question

 Use public sources and tariff context to identify what needs review before treating the product as preferential.

-Use this public page to frame whether an import scope needs origin review, then use Traverse Analyst when the work has to be saved, monitored, and turned into a cited handoff.
+Use this public page to frame whether an import scope needs origin review, then use Traverse Paid when the review needs full tool output and source-backed export.

 Use public sources and tariff context to identify what needs review before treating the product as preferential.

-Save HTS, origin, supplier, and agreement context so future source changes can be matched to the same product line.
+Keep HTS, origin, supplier, and agreement context together so future source changes can be matched to the same product line.

 Start with HTS, bill of materials, production path, origin claim, and the rule question before treating the product as preferential.